cypress-io/cypress-documentation/content/guides/references/configuration.md

 This changes the configuration _for the remaining execution of the current spec file_.
-The values will reset to the previous default values after spec has complete.
+The values will reset to the previous default values after the spec has complete.

 ```javascript